EliteDev0227/angular-component-tree-master/README.md

 I no longer feel I can truly support the community, and there is much more to do for this library and its users.

 I would like to propose someone or some company from the community to take over the library.
-Giving up a baby is not easy, and I'd like to make sure take whoever takes over - will be dedicated to keep a clean code, green tests, and also support the community.
+Giving up a baby is not easy, and I'd like to make sure that whoever takes over - will be dedicated to keeping a clean code, green tests, and also support the community.

 That being said - I think the community should support itself as well.
 That's why I opened the Slack community, with already over 120 members, and growing still.